 Unfortunately, time has not been kind to Findlater Castle, and there doesn't seem to have been any support given to the castle to maintain it like other more popular castles in Scotland.
 It's a real pity as even photographs from 100 years ago show serious degradation in the castle's structure, with masonry erosion and collapsed sections.
 The original access point with a drawbridge along the narrow isthmus no longer exists.

 I feel bad that future generations may miss out on the mystique and grandeur of Castle Findlater, our history is literally slipping into the sea and lost forever.

-The ruin can be explored at your own risk but there is always the fear that the castle could slip down the cliff into the sea, or the lower rooms could collapse, it really does look that unstable.
+The ruins of Findlater Castle can be explored at your own risk but there is always the fear that the castle could slip down the cliff into the sea, or the lower rooms could collapse, it really does look that unstable.